lmangall/enterprise_decision_tracker/Docs/FormValidation.md

 6. **Comment**:  The comments filled is only shown when the status is set to "completed".

 7. **Goal met**:  Disable the Goal Met Switch: The switch to toggle goal_met is visible only whenthe status is set to "completed." toggling it is optional.

+8. **Bonus**: The golden_ticket attribute cannot be modified from front end, when it is true the Decision cannot be deleted or modified

 ### Explanation of React Hook